PowerDNS/ipcipher/ipcipher.md

 Take care not to process a possible trailing 0 in the password (or salt).

+Note: it is of course also possible to use a fully random 128-bit key that is not derived from a passphrase.
+This offers some security advantages too, as the full 128-bit keyspace is used.
+Implementations are encouraged to make it possible to either provide a passphrase or a 128-bit string, but be careful that it is not possible to disambiguate between these two automatically!

 IPv4 algorithm
 ==============
 An IPv4 address is a 32 bit value, and to encrypt it to another IPv4 address